Company Logo - Home Link

 99% of visitors show up to the same place at the same time all jockeying for limited space and watching the most boring part.

-And, in the video below, Sinead, a tour guide with us, Free Tours by Foot London, uncovers the secrets for you.
+Watch it all virtually with Sinead, a tour guide with Tours by Foot London, as she uncovers the secrets for you.

-This post tells you everything you need to know about witnessing the Changing of the Guard at Buckingham Palace.
+I am writing this post to tell you everything you need to know about witnessing the Changing of the Guard at Buckingham Palace.

-Since you will be in the area, be sure to read our posts on tours of Buckingham Palace and things to do nearby to best plan your time here.
+Since you will be in the area, be sure to read my posts on tours of Buckingham Palace and things to do nearby to best plan your time here.

 THE CEREMONY EXPLAINED